DiamondLightSource/numtracker/README.md

-At this point the service is running and can be queried via the graphQL endpoints (see [the graphiql][_graphiql] front-end available at `localhost:8000/graphiql` by default) but there are no beamlines configured.
+At this point the service is running and can be queried via the graphQL endpoints (see [the graphiql][_graphiql] front-end available at `localhost:8000/graphiql` by default) but there are no instruments configured.

 Additional logging output is available via `-v` verbose flags.